szabgab/slides/python-programming/other.md

-Later we'll see the <command>argparse</command> module that can handle command line arguments in a better way.
+Later we'll see the `argparse` module that can handle command line arguments in a better way.